orreryworks/orrery/docs/specifications/specification.md

 - `width`: The thickness of the relation line (float, e.g., `2.0`, `1.5`)
 - `style`: The style of the arrow line (string: `"straight"`, `"curved"`, or `"orthogonal"`, default is `"straight"`)

-Relations also support all text attributes listed in section 6.2 for styling their labels.
+Relations also support all text attributes listed in section 7.3 for styling their labels, including text color.

 ### 7.5 Relation Labels